 To collect the most meaningful customer feedback, it’s important to carefully consider which communication channel to use and when to ask customers for feedback during the customer journey.

 Consider your business’s offering and when are the best moments to request customer feedback.
-Remember, you can ask customers for feedback at multiple points during the customer journey.
+Remember, you can ask customers for feedback at multiple points during the customer journey, such as:

 - Following an interaction